mrsimonsen/SimoGrader/Example Assignments/Unit03-loops/11counter.py/README.md

 # Instructions
-Objective: Learn how to use the optional paramaters of the range function.
+Objective: Learn how to use the optional parameters of the range function.

 ## Steps
 1. Prompt the user for 3 integers; a starting number, ending number, and step (count-by) number.